Petworth Park... through Turner's eyes

 This modern view of Upper Pond, as seen from Petworth House, inspired Turner (1775-1851) time and time again.
 Petworth House is home to 20 Turner oil paintings, the largest collection outside of the Tate.

 From the top end of Lower Pond any of the three paths towards Arbour Hill will lead you to Upper Pond.
 Follow the path to the right of Upper Pond, and stop shortly after the gate.
 You should have the two spring-fed Stew Ponds ahead of you and a lumpy grass hill on your right.
-Look across Upper Pond towards the House to see the scene from Turner’s oil painting entitled ‘Dewy Morning’, one of a set of four exhibited in the White Library in the House - this room is open on Monday’s between 1pm and 5pm by kind permission of Lord and Lady Egremont (excluding bank holidays).
+Look across Upper Pond towards the House to see the scene from Turner’s oil painting entitled ‘Dewy Morning’, one of a set of four exhibited in the White Library in the House - this room is open occasionally to visitors, by kind permission of Lord and Lady Egremont.
 The paintings took over four years to complete due to Turner testing different subjects and compositions.

 Petworth Park is home to a herd of fallow deer, geese and numerous birds of prey.
 Look out for them on your walk.